Ranking in Google’s results is easier said than done.

 If you just created your page, then give it a bit of time before searching for yourself in the results.

-But this might be happening because you accidentally blocked Google from crawling your website.
+This might be happening because you accidentally blocked Google from crawling your website.

 You’ll need to undo that and make sure that Google is crawling your website whenever it wants to.
+Here’s how to fix a blocked robot.txt error.

 Google’s robot will then crawl your website at its earliest convenience.